EPA-WG/dwa/README.md

 * **Data dependencies**: These can be treated in the same fashion as HTML document dependencies, they are synchronized with the HTML loading lifecycle and Document Object Model  (DOM) elements they are a part of.
 The hydration of UI with associated data would be a browser responsibility and turned on as-needed with platform specifics and runtime considerations taken into account.
 * **Native multithreading**: As data dependencies within transformation are known, data transformation pipelines can be executed in parallel.
 Various UI components with their own data/dependencies flows can run in their own threads, synchronized only on the dependencies life cycle.
 * **Binary code**: When data and events execution defined as transformation pipeline declaratively and in/out data schema is known, the next logical step is to generate the binary code.
 * **SSR vs transformation pipeline caching**.
 Any part of the transformation pipeline is serializable and can be stored and later served to become a part of further DWA lifecycle.
 The whole DWA or one of transformation pipelines sub-chain can be pre-rendered on server side or in browser and cached to be reused without processing again.
 This process, sometimes called memoization, is applicable as for data as for UI pipelines.
-Unlike in classic memoization, here it would be just a hint to a system which could free associated resources as needed.
+Unlike in classic memoization, here it would be just a hint to a system which could free the associated resources as needed.

 **Memory**: